[dropcap]T[/dropcap]hirty-three former circus lions are finally walking upon the ground of their ancestors after a life spent in cruel captivity.

 Their diet won’t include freshly caught prey, as having been born and bred in captivity, stripped of their natural wild instincts, the animals do not possess any type of survival skills such as hunting.
 Therefore, they will be fed game meat for the rest of their lives.

-“The lions to where they belong,” Savannah happily declared.
+“The lions [have returned] to where they belong,” Savannah happily declared.
 “This is their birthright.
 African sun, African night skies, African bush and sounds, clouds, summer thunderstorms, large enclosures in a natural setting where they can remember who they are.”

 Thanks to the dedication and hard work of animal activists, these lions have been given a second lease on life, a life that they can hopefully still remember is theirs for the taking.